A generalized priority-based model for smartphone screen touches: Introduction

-Human actions such as mail correspondences, library loans or website visits are not equally distributed in time but are typically structured in bursts followed by long periods of inactivity \cite{Oliveira05a,Vazquez06a}.
-Priority-based models have been proposed to capture the power-law structure of the inter-event time distribution \cite{Barabasi05a,Oliveira09a}.
-More complicated models such as the cascading non-homogeneous Poisson process \cite{Malmgren08a} provide a circadian explanation for the origin of power-law distributions.
-Here, we stick to the priority framework because of its simplicity and its tractability.
-We propose a generalisation of this priority-based model on different levels and apply it to smartphone touchscreen interaction data (see Fig.~\ref{fig:data}).
-First, our priority-based model does not only describe long inter-event intervals but also explicitly includes a relative refractory period after each event which helps to better describe short intervals and thereby overcomes the need to define an artificial onset of the power-law distribution \cite{Clauset09a}.
-Secondly, because our model is based on arbitrary priority distribution and not on specific priority distribution imposed by the presence of lists (with discrete number of items), it can produce any power-law exponent.
-Finally, our model is described in continuous time such that the inter-event interval distribution can be computed analytically which massively simplifies the fitting procedure.
+Here, we start from a priority-based framework, generalise it on different levels and apply it to smartphone touchscreen interaction data (see Fig.~\ref{fig:data}).
+First, our model is the continuous-time extension of the classical priority-based model.
+Under this limit, we can compute analytically the inter-event distribution and show that our generalized priority-based model can be mapped to Poisson-based models.
+Secondly, our priority-based model does not only describe long inter-event intervals but also explicitly includes a relative refractory period after each event which helps to better describe short intervals and thereby overcomes the need to define an artificial onset of the power-law distribution \cite{Clauset09a}.
+Finally, because our model is based on arbitrary priority distribution and not on specific priority distribution imposed by the presence of lists (with discrete number of items), it can produce any power-law exponent.
 We found that for each subject, the inter-touch interval (ITI) distribution is different and well captured by the model.
-We also found that from those fitted parameters, we can quantify the priority placed on smartphone actions. \\
+We also found that from those fitted parameters, we can quantify the relative priority placed on smartphone actions. \\